 Cancer awareness and prevention

 We know 4 out of every 10 cancers can be prevented by living a healthy lifestyle.
-For example, we can watch what we eat, choose not to smoke, limit our alcohol consumption and take regular exercise.
+For example, we can watch what we eat, choose not to smoke, cut down on alcohol and take regular exercise.

-Cancer awareness periods
+Cancer awareness month by month

 Blood Cancer Awareness Month